 Outreach Theme: Lake Erie - Don't Waste It - Everyone lives in a watershed and everyone lives in the Lake Erie watershed.
 Because of this watershed connection, our activities at home, at school at work and throughout the community directly impact not only Lake Erie, but also our local waterways.
 Promotes the reduction of stormwater pollution from pet waste, human waste (HSTS/Illicit Discharge), Household Hazardous Waste, Yard Waste and Commercial Waste (e.g., restaurant grease).

-March 10 - hosted by City of South Euclid - draft 2017 NECC PIPE Work Plan, draft meeting minutes
+March 10 - hosted by City of South Euclid - 2017 NECC PIPE Work Plan, Meeting minutes

 Summer Update - by email - July Work Plan Update